computerlegs/portfolio/readme.md

 I included css sprites

 ### Responsive HTML & CSS Navigation
+Since this project uses HTML and CSS only, the navigation needed to rely on an HTML input with two states: the check box.

 To make navigation simple and easy on mobile devices I implemented a hamburger style navigation menu that uses the pseudo class 'checked'.

 The toggle for the menu is a check box that is re-styled with CSS to look like the 'hamburger' style navigation icon.
 A checkbox type input was added using HTML with an ID applied to the input, and a class applied to the label.